kabdelkareem/jenkins-hello/README.md

 # jenkins-hello

-A sample example of using jenkins with maven project
+A sample example of using jenkins pipeline with maven project